 - (6) Canadian Mental Health Association, Muskoka-Parry Sound will reimburse Directors for all costs of attending one educational event per year including travel, meals and accommodation.
-If requested, a director will be pre-paid for approximate costs and the director will give an accounting on the pre-paid amount including all receipts accumulated for the event. - (7) the Director will be expected to give a brief overview of the course/event attended with learning and resources noted at the following Board meeting.
+If requested, a Director will be pre-paid for approximate costs and the Director will give an accounting on the pre-paid amount including all receipts accumulated for the event. - (7) the Director will write a brief report about the course/event attended, highlighting any trends/new learning as well as any other resources that may be available.
+The report is to be circulated prior to the board meeting that follows the event.
+If required, the report can be discussed at the following Board meeting.